Quickstart

 Last updated

 This page gives you all the information you need to get started validating your CSVs with CsvPath.
-Happily, it's not a lot.
+It is super high-level and quick.
 You will want to go deeper on other pages later.
+We're going to do a trivial validation of a CSV file.
+Validating an Excel file would be essentially the same.

 If you need help getting started with Python, try Python.org's intros.
 Starting with a project tool like Poetry or Jupyter Notebooks can also help.

-The CsvPath library is available through PyPI as csvpath
+The open source CsvPath Framework is available through PyPI as csvpath

 .
-At this stage, pre 1.0, the project changes frequently.
+The project is quite active.
 You should pin the version you use but update it regularly.

-If you are using Pip, install CsvPath with one of:
+If you prefer Pip, install CsvPath Framework with one of:

-The quickest way to bootstrap a real CsvPath project is the command line interface (CLI).
-The CLI is a super simple tool for managing data files, CsvPath Language files, and results.
-It is barebones, but very productive.
+The quickest way to bootstrap a CsvPath Framework project is the command line interface (CLI).
+The CLI is a super simple tool that is great for fast no-code development.
 To try the CLI, skip over to Your First Validation, The Lazy Way.
-Or if you want to continue with the simplest possible Python, keep going.

 Create a test CSV file.
 Save it as trivial.csv or whatever name you like.